Privacy & Security

 Trade-offs

-The advantage: convenience.
-Your passport copy is automatically synced across all your Apple devices and persists if you lose your phone.
-Advanced Data Protection provides encryption that even Apple cannot bypass.
+For convenience, iCloud Photos shines: your passport copy automatically syncs across all your Apple devices and persists if you lose your phone.
+Enabling Advanced Data Protection adds end-to-end encryption that even Apple cannot bypass, which significantly improves security compared to standard iCloud storage.

 Option 2: Google Photos